framesurge/perseus/docs/next/en-US/faq.md

 ## Problem binding to `http://localhost:3100`

-This means another instance of Persues is already running.
+This means another instance of Perseus is already running.
 The reason this talks about <http://localhost:3100> rather than port 8080 is because 3100 is where the live reload server runs by default.

+## I'm getting an error about not being able to modify the panic handler?

+If Perseus panics, it will output an error, but sometimes, especially if you're using `-w`, Perseus will also try to reload for new code, while in a panicking state, which will lead to *another* panic where Rust complains about Perseus trying to fix things naively itself.
+Basically, this is just some overzealous reloading most of the time, and it can be easily fixed by reloading the page.
+If you want to see what the *original* panic message was, check your browser console.

+## `BorrowMut` errors

+These are a very sneaky kind of error in Rust that can occur at runtime, and Perseus unfortunately uses the `RefCell`s that can cause these *a lot* internally.
+We believe our usage of them is perfectly sound, but bugs like this have occurred in the past.
+Be aware that HSR can sometimes cause these in development spontaneously, just as a result of what we think are weird browser timing race conditions, and those can be fixed by reloading the page (and they shoudl never occur in production), but any persistent `BorrowMut` errors should be reported to use right away, because, chances are, they denote a bug in Perseus.